seamplex/feenox/doc/sds.md

 to be one third.

-Of course expressions are needed to get 100%-user defined output (further discussed in\ @sec:output), as with the `PRINT` instruction above.
+Of course, expressions are needed to get 100%-user defined output (further discussed in\ @sec:output), as with the `PRINT` instruction above.
 But once an algebraic parser and evaluator is available, it does not make sense to keep force the user to write numerical data only.
 What if a the angular speed is in RPM and the model needs it in radians per second?
 Instead of having to write `104.72`, FeenoX allows the user to write

 ```